yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 ### Batch Layer

-After ingesting to HDFS, I used **final-create-hive-table.hql** to ingest data to Hive.
-In Hive, I cleaned datasets (with **final-data-cleaning.hql**) and connected to Hbase (with **final-data-cleaning.hql**) to form batch layer.
-The goal of data cleaning and concatenating is to form a batch layer which we can search the row by the side and the 4 early game indicators.
+After ingesting to HDFS, I used **`data-cleaning-and-ingestion/final-create-hive-table.hql`** to ingest data to Hive.
+In Hive, I cleaned datasets (with **`final-data-cleaning.hql`**) and connected to Hbase (with **final-data-cleaning.hql**) to form batch layer.
+The goal of data cleaning and concatenating is to form a batch layer which users can search the row by the side and the 4 early game indicators.

 Final schema of batch layer: